ttsiodras/Score4/Rust/README.md

 Everybody talks about Rust these days, so I decided to dive in.
-Here's my first thoughts, after 24h with the language, porting my Score4 engine.
+Here's my experience so far, after 24h with the language - porting the Score4 AI engine from my OCaml version.

 Executive summary
 -----------------